-- a great variety in faculty (health care administration, political science, economics, business administration, sociology, evaluative studies, theology, biology), all well trained with a high level of experience in their respective fields
+- a great variety in faculty (health care administration, political science, economics, business administration, sociology, strategic leadership, anthropology, biology), all well trained with a high level of experience in their respective fields

 - maintains an interdisciplinary nature while still having a “home” of its own

 - combines the best of a fine liberal arts education with a professional course of study and a required hands-on internship